Affordable Housing Developments

 -

-Affordable Housing Builds Redwood Crescent & Eugenie Street Chatham
+Affordable Housing Builds 24 Redwood Crescent & 179 Eugenie Street, Chatham

 Furthermore, the enhancement of the park will include the strategic planting of trees and pollinator-friendly plants.
 This ecological component not only contributes to the beautification of the park but also serves to improve the local environment.
 By emphasizing the conservation of rainwater and promoting sustainable landscaping practices, such as native plantings and permeable surfaces, the project aligns with principles of environmental stewardship and resilience.
 Through these integrated efforts, the project aspires to not only enhance the physical infrastructure of the park but also to create a dynamic and sustainable community space that fosters health, and cultivates a sense of community belonging, well-being, and environmental consciousness among residents of all ages and backgrounds.

-In addition, the Administration is working on an agreement process to implement an easement request with Hydro One through their corridor that would connect the residents of Redwood Crescent and surrounding neighbourhoods with accessibility to Jaycette Park.
+In addition, administration is working on an agreement process to implement an easement request with Hydro One through their corridor that would connect the residents of Redwood Crescent and surrounding neighbourhoods with accessibility to Jaycette Park.

 A 3D-rendered conceptual video helps illustrate these affordable housing developments.

-The Administration has been working on developing affordable housing throughout the Municipality of Chatham-Kent, especially on municipal-owned and underutilized land parcels.
-In May 2024, Chatham-Kent’s Centralized Waiting List (CWL) of households in need of affordable housing increased from 1,103 to 1,153 households.
-If this degree of growth continues, Chatham-Kent could be at an unprecedented 1,300 households on the CWL by the end of 2024.
+Administration has been working on developing affordable housing throughout the Municipality of Chatham-Kent, especially on municipal-owned and underutilized land parcels.
+As of June 2025, Chatham-Kent’s Centralized Waiting List (CWL) of households in need of affordable housing is at 1,396 households.
+The CWL experienced an unprecedented 31% degree of growth in 2024.

-A pre-design, feasibility and costing process has already been completed for a five-unit development on Redwood Crescent, Chatham and a six-unit development on an approximately 0.42 acre or 0.17 hectare portion of underutilized land in Jaycette Park on Eugenie Street, Chatham.
+A pre-design, feasibility and costing process was completed for a five-unit development on Redwood Crescent, Chatham and a six-unit development on an approximately 0.42 acre or 0.17 hectare portion of underutilized land in Jaycette Park on Eugenie Street, Chatham.

 As housing need spans the entire rental housing continuum in Chatham, Chatham-Kent Housing Services intends to offer three units designated as “Attainable Market Rentals” charging Average Market Rent (AMR), four units designated as “Affordable Rentals” charging 80% of AMR and four units designated as “Deeply Affordable units” with rents priced at the “maximum shelter allowance” rate provided under the Ontario Works Act and its Regulations.
 These Affordable Housing developments construction will be funded through a combination of the use of Chatham-Kent’s 2024-2025 Canada Ontario Community Housing Initiative (COCHI) & Ontario Priority Housing Initiative (OPHI) Year 6 allocations, potential successful grant applications, municipal reserves and affordable housing base budget funds.